Bill Ketron: Political career

 Bill Ketron has served as a state senator since being elected to the 103rd Tennessee General Assembly.
-He served as the Deputy Speaker of the Senate, the chairman of the very active and powerful Senate State and Local Government Committee, and a member of the following committees: the Senate Commerce, Labor and Agriculture; Senate Education; Senate Ethics; and Joint Long Term Care Oversight.
+He served as the Deputy Speaker of the Senate, the chairman of the Senate State and Local Government Committee, and a member of the following committees: the Senate Commerce, Labor and Agriculture; Senate Education; Senate Ethics; and Joint Long Term Care Oversight.
 He previously held office as a member of the Rutherford County commission from 1990 to 1998.
 He is a member of the 106th Tennessee General Assembly, the 2010 regular session of which convened on January 25, 2010.
 He will be up for re-election this year.

 He supported Rick Perry for the Republican Party's nomination in the presidential election of 2012.

 In February 2011, Ketron and State Rep. Judd Matheny introduced legislation to outlaw sharia law in the state.

 In March 2013, Ketron and Matheny drew national attention after inquiring whether a new floor-level sink in the Tennessee state capitol had been installed to allow Muslims to wash their feet before praying.
 According to state officials, the sink is meant to make it easier for custodial staff to fill buckets and clean mops.

 On May 1, 2018, Ketron won the Republican primary for the Rutherford County Mayoral nomination.
 Ketron won the August 2 general election, defeating his opponent Heather Ann Brown with 24,013 votes to her 14,575 votes.
 He was sworn into office on September 1, 2018.

 On May 3, 2022, Ketron lost renomination for mayor in the Republican primary, placing third behind former state representative Joe Carr, who placed first in the primary with 6,862 votes, and second place finisher Rhonda Allen, who earned 6,239 votes.
 Ketron received 4,487 votes.
 Carr went on to win the general election for mayor on August 4, 2022.